kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

 - `service.beta.kubernetes.io/openstack-internal-load-balancer`

   If 'true', the loadbalancer VIP won't be associated with a floating IP.
 Default is 'false'.
+This annotation is ignored if only internal Service is allowed to create in the cluster.

 - `loadbalancer.openstack.org/enable-health-monitor`